 The first thing that resonates best with mobile users is push notifications, or better yet, creative push notifications.
 It is the best marketing tool for any brand with a mobile app since they allow you to stay in touch with your users & re-engage them to come back to the app.

 The goal of push notifications is to foster interactions between the app and the user.
-They are used for several reasons: to provide information, to promote sales, to drive users to social networks, and more.
+You can use push notification for several reasons: to provide information, to promote sales, to drive users to social networks, increase engagement, etc.

 To accomplish this, marketing teams make every effort to retain users by placing creative and engaging content into the limited space allowed for push notifications.
 In fact, 73% of the users stop using apps within the first 48 hours of the download.
 For that reason, sending uninspired content just won’t work its magic.